timtoronto634/timtoronto634/README.md

 ### Hi there 👋
- - I'm a backend engineer
+ - I'm a backend/fullstack engineer
- - fluent in both Japanese and English
+ - fluent in both English and Japanese
- - I am eager to pursue my career as a software developer
 ### Experience
  - Web Application Development
  - Cloud environment